-Today, the Worldwide LHC Computing Grid (WLCG) combines the computing resources from more than 170 data centres in more than 40 countries, producing a massive distributed computing infrastructure that provides more than 12 000 physicists around the world with near real-time access to LHC data, and the power to process it.
-Close to 1 million CPU cores and 1 Exabyte of storage available to the LHC experiments.

-The Worldwide LHC Computing Grid runs over 2 million tasks per day and in 2019, global sustained transfer rates were above 50 GB/s.
+• Today, the Worldwide LHC Computing Grid (WLCG) combines the computing resources from more than 170 data centres in more than 42 countries, producing a massive distributed computing infrastructure that provides more than 12 000 physicists around the world with near real-time access to LHC data, and the power to process it.
+About 1.4 million CPU cores and 1.5 Exabytes of storage available to the LHC experiments.
+The Worldwide LHC Computing Grid runs over 2 million tasks per day.
 These numbers will increase as time goes on and as computing resources and new technologies become ever more available across the world.